 If you have any difficulties completing the forms then we can help you with this over the telephone.

 If we feel that you are at risk of having possibly been infected, even if you are asymptomatic, we will respectfully request that you delay booking any appointments with us for at least one month.

 We ask that all patients who are termed vulnerable or who are shielding to avoid coming to the Practice unless it is absolutely necessary. if you are unsure as to whether you are in one of these categories please follow the link below:

-If you are in a high-risk group and do require treatment, we will schedule your appointment at the end of the day.
+If you are in a high-risk group and do require treatment, we will schedule your appointment at the beginning of the day.

-We will not be accepting cash payments at this time.
-Powell’s will be operating a contactless payment system and we will request that payment be made in advance over the telephone prior to you attending the practice and when your appointment has been confirmed.
+We will are accepting cash payments at this time. and Powell’s will be operating a contactless payment system and we will request that payment be made in advance over the telephone prior to you attending the practice and when your appointment has been confirmed.
 This reduces the requirement for unnecessary contact or use of pin entries on card terminals.

 Reception will also be closed to patients when attending the practice and all enquires will take place over the telephone.